 You'll only need a few simple ingredients to make this recipe.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

-- Dry white wine: You can also use fish stock or even water; I do enjoy the flavor that the wine adds.
+- Dry white wine: You can also use fish stock or even water; I do enjoy the flavor the wine adds.
 And then we also drink it with our meal!

 - Dill: I place it in the bottom of the pan, then place the fish fillets on top.

-- Salmon fillets: I made this recipe with wild-caught salmon and with responsibly farmed Atlantic salmon.
+- Salmon fillets: I made this recipe with wild-caught salmon and responsibly farmed Atlantic salmon.
 Both worked equally well.

 - To season: Kosher salt, black pepper, and garlic powder.